dimazaitsev/SNCtools/NDRtoSVS/README.md

 `mul.h` -- multiplication inhibitor PTN as SVS data in .h file

+`NDRtoSVS.tcl`-- format of pop-up window for Tina plugins

+`ndmount+.txt` -- lines to add to `ndmount` file of Tina to attach NDRtoSVS pluging

+# Attach NDRtoSVS to Tina `nd`

+bla

+# Work with PTN

+Draw a net in Tina `nd` and save it as an .ndr file, for example add.ndr

+Tools - convert PTN specification - .h-SVS

+Save the resulting file as .h, for instance add.h

+Correct the name of included data file within ptn_svs.c, for example to add.h (#inlude "add.h")

+Compile SVS machine: gcc -o ptn_svs ptn_svs.c

+Run SVS machine: ./ptn_svs

+Options of `ptn_svs` -- first parameter -- level of output detail: 0, 1, 2

 # Data formats compatibility:

 `Tina`, `nd`, and `NDR` file format according to https://projects.laas.fr/tina/index.php

 `SVS` Unix/Linux application usung System V semaphores (ONLY!) according to [2]

 References: